sajanbhujel/RL-Differential-Drive-Navigation/README.md

 ## Neural Network Architecture

-The project uses actor-critic neural networks.
+The project uses an actor-critic neural network architecture based on MADDPG.

 ### Actor Network

-The actor network receives a robot's local observation and outputs:
+The actor network receives each robot's local observation and outputs continuous control commands:

-linear_velocity
-angular_velocity
+- Linear velocity
+- Angular velocity

+### Critic Network

+The critic network evaluates the quality of selected actions during training using centralized information from all agents.

+### Networks Maintained per Robot

 Each robot maintains: